LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Transaction management guarantees data integrity and especially data Consistency through Atomicity, Isolation, and Durability of any transaction (ACID conditions).
 Atomicity guarantees that either all of the tasks of a transaction are performed or none of them are; isolation makes intermediary updates of data inside the transaction invisible; and durability stands for persistence of the transaction’s results.

-The “2-phase commit protocol” was developed for transaction management in DB^n architectures.
+The "2-phase commit protocol" was developed for transaction management in DB^n architectures.
 Among other things, this protocol is intended to ensure data consistency in case of data redundancy.
 In the initial phase, it checks if the transaction can be carried out by all affected application systems.
 Only if the changes are possible everywhere, they are actually carried out in a second phase in all application systems.